DerWeh/gftools/docs/source/tutorial.rst

 For frequencies close to the real axis, issues might arise, that the conjugate solution (advanced instead of retarded) is obtained.
 The default `restricted=True` uses some heuristic to avoid this.
-In this example we see, that for small imaginary part this can still fail.
+In this example we see at the left band-edge, that for small imaginary part this can still fail.
 In this case, it is enough to just increase the accuracy of the root search.
 Additional keyword arguments are passed to `scipy.optimize.root`: